Plant Tours and Workshops - Wednesday, April 9

 Focus: Visual management, product flow, lean manufacturing

-Worthington Industries - Columbus, Ohio
+Worthington Industries - Columbus, Ohio (SOLD OUT)

 Focus: Manufacturing changeover optimization, standard work